shocheen/advanced-nlp-fall-2024/logistics.md

 ### Class project (55%)

 Students must complete a final research project on a topic of their choice related to the class.
 The students can team up with other students but the team size is limited to 2 students.
-(In rare cases and depending on the scope of the proposed project, a group of size 3 may be also allowed.)
+(In rare cases and depending on the scope of the proposed project, a group of size 3 may be also allowed).
+See here for [how to choose a project](https://yalenlp.github.io/cpsc670/assets/lectures/s23/lecture_5_projects.pdf).

-* 10%: proposal
+* 10%: proposal (due September 30)
     * Students should submit a 1-2 page proposal for their project by week 4-5.
 The proposal should: state and motivate the problem, and position the proposed project within related work.
 The project should propose either a novel research, a novel investigation of existing methods, an extension of prior work for a specific purpose, or a new application.
 It should also include a brief description of the approach as well as the experimental plan (e.g., baselines, datasets, etc) to validate the effectiveness of the approach.

 * 10%: project progress report